simonmichael/hledger/hledger/hledger.m4.md

 and displayed with the number of decimal places specified by the commodity display style.
 Note, hledger uses [banker's rounding](https://en.wikipedia.org/wiki/Bankers_rounding): it rounds to the nearest even number, eg 0.5 displayed with zero decimal places is "0").
-(Guaranteed since hledger 1.17.1; in older versions this could vary  if hledger was built with Decimal < 0.5.1.)

 ## Costs